-Wayne Hindson caught up with upcoming Christian Pop artist with an incredible voice that after years of only singing into her pillow, she is now sharing with the world!
+Wayne Hindson caught up with Caitie Hurst, upcoming Christian Pop artist who after years of only singing into her pillow, is now sharing her incredible voice with the world!

 Wayne: In 60 seconds can you give us the Caitie Hurst story!